mwyrodek/atw-playwright-cypress/README.md

-# atw-playwright-cypress
+# playwright-cypress
-A sample repo with show cases of playwright and cypress for ATW conference
+A sample repo with show cases of playwright and cypress for TestingStage conference